 Project 3: Art Tools

 I've used Paint Tool Sai 2 for a number of years, exploring layering, tool, and edit techniques.
+There are many tutorials for such a strong piece of software.
+I highly recommend taking a look if exploring digital art tools.

 Project 4: Music Composition

 LLMS is a free DAW (software used for creating music), but I've found a strong community within Reaper for better orchestration.
-Many of my descisions for how I've composed music comes from the experiment structur of Choices, where you can level up various attributes and have that choice impact your experience.
-You may gain a new ability and the environment may addapt to facilitate that change.
+Many of my descisions for how I've composed music comes from the experiment structure of Choices, where you can level up various attributes and have that choice impact your experience.
+You may gain a new ability and the environment may adapt to facilitate that change.
 To drive this point home, when you upgrade an ability for the first time you'll hear the part of the overall soundtrack.
 You could decide jumping simply wasn't important and never know there was a violin section to the song- and that's okay.
 For Choices, I've tried creating tracks with strong bass, melody, counter-melody, and accents.
 This allows me to identify the parts of the track I want tied to the various skills.
 The tracks are hopefully put together in a way that they feel... not necessarily complete, but independent and able to stand on their own.
 When combined, they should feel stronger together, interweaving within one another.

 Project 5: Analyzing Game Engagement